-At first glance, quartz crystals and glass can look like identical stones.
-There are notable differences in their internal structural composition, but it takes lab equipment and analysis not available to the average person to differentiate the two materials on this basis.
-Fortunately, there are other ways to determine whether a stone is quartz crystal or just glass.
+At first glance, quartz crystals and glass might look identical.
+Although their internal structural compositions differ greatly, the average person doesn't have the lab equipment to analyze the molecular difference between the two materials.
+Fortunately, there are other, simpler methods to determine whether a stone is quartz crystal or just glass.

 Visually inspect the suspect stone.
-If it is glass, perfectly round air bubbles are usually seen, with or without the aid of a jeweler's 10X loupe.
-10X means the item is magnified 10 times larger than normal.
-To properly use a jeweler's loupe, hold the loupe snugly against your face right in front of your eye.
-Without squinting, move the specimen closer to the loupe until you can see it clearly.
+In glass, perfectly round air bubbles may be seen, with or without the aid of a jeweler's 10X loupe.
+The 10X loupe magnifies an object to appear 10 times larger than actual size.
+To properly use a jeweler's loupe, hold the loupe directly in front of one eye.
+Without squinting, move the specimen closer to the loupe until the view focuses.
 Inspect the specimen for air bubbles.
-If air bubbles are present, it is glass, not quartz crystal.
-Quartz crystal may contain imperfections, but they are not perfectly round like air bubbles.
+If air bubbles are present, the specimen is glass, not quartz.
+Quartz may contain imperfections, but the imperfections will not be perfectly round like air bubbles.

-Perform your own Mohs hardness test.
+Perform a Mohs hardness test.
 Quartz crystals are harder than glass.
-A hardness scale invented in 1812 by German geologist Friedrich Mohs is used for these materials.
-Glass rates around 5.5 on the Mohs scale.
-Quartz crystals rate around 7 on the Mohs scale.
-Therefore, a piece of quartz crystal should easily scratch a piece of glass.
-Test the unknown stone under inspection by trying to scratch a common piece of glass such as a glass bottle with it.
-If the object easily scratches the glass, it probably is quartz crystal.
-If it takes a lot of effort to scratch the glass, it likely is another piece of glass.
+In 1812 German geologist Friedrich Mohs invented the hardness scale used for testing minerals and other materials.
+Glass ranks around 5.5 on the Mohs scale.
+Quartz crystals rank as 7 on the Mohs scale.
+Therefore, a piece of quartz crystal will scratch a piece of glass.
+Test the unknown stone under inspection by trying to scratch a common piece of glass such as a glass bottle.
+If the object easily scratches the glass, the specimen probably is quartz crystal.
+If scratching the glass takes a lot of effort, the specimen likely is another piece of glass.

-If you have access to a gem tester, measure the thermal conductivity of the suspect stone by pressing the gem tester probe gently but firmly against it.
-Unlike natural gemstones, glass is an insulator, so it does not conduct heat well at all; consequently, if the indicator needle stops at the lowest reading on the gem tester scale, that one is labeled “Glass."
-If the suspect stone is Quartz crystal, however, there is some heat conductivity and the gem tester indicator needle moves to the area labeled “Quartz, Amethyst, Citrine” on the scale.
+Use a gem tester to measure the thermal conductivity of the suspect stone.
+Press the gem tester probe gently but firmly against the stone.
+Unlike natural gemstones, glass acts as an insulator, so glass does not conduct heat well at all.
+Consequently, if the indicator needle stops at the lowest reading on the gem tester scale, the specimen most likely can be labeled “Glass."
+If the suspect stone is quartz, however, there will be some heat conductivity and the gem tester indicator needle will move to the area labeled “Quartz, Amethyst, Citrine” on the scale.